Is It Okay For My Little One To Walk On Their Knees?

 Baby torso, legs, and hands holding something in hands wearing all grey outfit standing on knees

-Before we dig in more on knee walking, let’s quickly review average expected timelines of upright skills leading into independent walking.
+Before we dig into more on knee walking, let’s quickly review average expected timelines of upright skills leading into independent walking.

 A QUICK NOTE BEFORE YOU READ ON: